PurpleTurtleCreative/website/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.8.2 - December 13, 2022 =
+* Fix: Releasing same changes as 7.8.1, due to wordpress.org error

+= 7.8.1 - December 13, 2022 =
+* Improvement: Added more granualar data deletion options to deactivation prompt
+* Improvement: Allowed accessing diagnostics prior to completing registration
+* Fix: Prevented installation prompt from displaying when a license key is already installed but the alert email address has been removed

 = 7.8.0 - November 28, 2022 =
 * Improvement: Added feedback when login form is submitted with 2FA